jonase/learndatalogtoday/resources/chapters/chapter-3.md

 It would be great if we could reuse the above query to find movie titles of any actor and not just "Sylvester Stallone".
-This is possible with an `:in` clause which provides the query with input parameters much in the same way as function or method arguments in your programming language.
+This is possible with an `:in` clause which provides the query with input parameters much in the same way that function or method arguments does in your programming language.

 Rewriting the above query to accept the name of any person: